 Weight: 415g / 14.7oz

-If you are feeling that you are more into wildlife photography, but still not 100 percent sure, then this budget option might be the one for you.
+If you feel that you are more into wildlife photography but still not 100 percent sure, then this budget option might be the one for you.

-Compared to other DSLR lenses it’s a bit newer than others.
-Nikkor has upgraded their focusing, which is also pretty fast for entry-level gear.
-If you look at the price range then the quality of photos are quite good.
+Compared to other DSLR lenses, it’s a bit newer.
+Nikkor has upgraded its focus, which is also pretty fast for entry-level gear.
+If you look at the price range, then the quality of the photos is quite good.

 The only downside can be a small aperture.
-Starting from f/4.5 it doesn’t rock with the low light conditions and can be a bit limiting on the 300mm focal length.
+Starting from f/4.5, it doesn’t rock under low light conditions and can limit the 300mm focal length.
 But it will perform well during the daylight and also during a bit darker hours when using a tripod.

 A compact and lightweight tool is also perfect for a DSLR camera as it doesn’t add too much weight to carry around or shoot handheld.
 Like many other Nikkor lenses, it has built-in vibration reduction.

-Overall that will be the best wildlife lens for Nikon D5600 when you don’t also want to break a bank.
+That will be the best wildlife lens when you don’t want to break the bank.
 It offers excellent sharp quality with a focal length of up to 300mm.

 11. Nikon AF-S DX NIKKOR 35mm f/1.8G